 If you’re new to macros and you don’t know where to start, try using the macro I’ve provided above.
 Simply navigate to the System Configuration panel from the main menu and select User Macros.
 From there, type in whatever you like and choose whatever icon you like and drag it to your hotbar.
 And voila! you’ve got yourself a macro.

-When targeting an enemy, try hitting Alt-F on your keyboard to see a bar come up that will show you the enemy’s castbar.
+When targeting an enemy, try hitting Alt-F on your keyboard.
+By hitting Alt-F, Focus Target will be applied, and it will become easier to keep track of an enemy’s attacks.
 The bar will remain up on your screen and it will display what the selected enemy is casting—this is especially useful if you’re a tank and you’re sitting on your stun to use against one special boss ability that could potentially wipe the team.
 Unlike some other multiplayer games, enemy-casted spells are not even closely tied to their animation.
 By seeing the castbar fill up, you can get in the habit of timing your abilities and getting yourself in the correct position for the next mechanic!
 Also get in the habit of actively casting and slide-casting and moving during battle.

 At the end of every dungeon, you’ll get an opportunity to give commendations to other players for good gameplay.
-Also, if you do this several times a week before the weekly challenge reset, you’ll get a very generous extra experience bonus!
+If you do this several times a week before the weekly challenge reset, you’ll get a very generous experience bonus!

 There are so many ways to get extra experience to quickly level the different classes in this game—by giving commendations, doing daily roulettes (such as the leveling roulette unlocked once players reach level 10 in the main story quest), or by completing logs such as the hunting log (seen above) or the gathering and crafting logs for Disciples of Land/Disciples of Hand.
 Also, if you complete these logs, you can get some cool miscellaneous in-game rewards such as a new title to show up to your friends and other players!